FahadOS/dissertation/draftInterim.typ

 -> quick overview on memory addresses and registers then C, Rust, C++ here. garbage collectors and performance

 == Evaluating Languages for Kernel Programming
--> what do we need to go over for each contender, rule out garbage collected languages here.
+// -> what do we need to go over for each contender, rule out garbage collected languages here.
--> need to address alternatives to speed, such as kernel panics, Common Vulnerabilities and Exposures. 'unsafe'.
+// -> need to address alternatives to speed, such as kernel panics, Common Vulnerabilities and Exposures. 'unsafe'.

+When evaluating Rust as a programming language for Linux, we must first address what specifically is advantageous in a language that would be in Linux, or kernels as a whole.
+Historically, the primary metrics have been raw performance and direct, low-level memory control, which C has long provided @Panter2024.

 === Non-Deterministic Latency Problem